-Pancit palabok is a Filipino noodle dish made with thin rice noodles, a savory orange shrimp sauce, and toppings like shrimp, boiled eggs, tinapa, and chicharon.
+Pancit palabok is a Filipino noodle dish with thin rice noodles and a savory orange sauce made with shrimp, pork, and tinapa.
+It is topped with shrimp, eggs, and chicharon.

-It may look like it takes a lot of work, but it's actually very doable at home.
+It may look like it takes a lot of work, but it's actually very easy to make.

 With a few simple steps, you can make this classic noodle dish for family meals or special occasions.